rmanalan/sinatra-on-gae-template/README.markdown

 	appengine-java-sdk-XXX/bin/dev_appserver.sh app

 This will run the local GAE server.
 This is probably not the most convenient way to test.
 You might want to test under MRI instead.
-When you're ready to deploy, you'll first need to update your appengine-web.xml and replace YOUR-APPLICATION-ID, then deploy by running:
+When you're ready to deploy, you'll first need to update your app/WEB-XML/appengine-web.xml by replacing YOUR-APPLICATION-ID and also change the :environment in config.ru, then deploy by running:

 	appengine-java-sdk-XXX/bin/appcfg.sh update app